PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 conversion errors, 4 accuracy failures, 11 missing reports, and no timeouts.
 Its median duration was 2.281 seconds.
 All 120 classifications and normalized signatures match the same models in the recursive baseline.

+The root-only Tier 1 gate at commit `a1fd301` contains 86 models.
+The managed result is `docs/baselines/flatbuffer_direct_tier1_root_a1fd301.json`: 57 passed, 5 conversion errors, 13 accuracy failures, 11 missing reports, and no timeouts.
+Median and maximum durations were 4.046 and 79.296 seconds.